HayonCS/ea-app/README.md

 ### Modules:

 - `client` – React/redux front-end.
-- `db` – Core knex database connection helpers
-- `records` – Database record types and repositories, with base record and repository classes in `record`.
-Depends on `db`
 - `graphql` – Graphql schema and implementation.
 Depends on `records` and `db`
 - `server` – Express.js server that serves the client and graphql api.
 Depends on `graphql`
 - `helpers` – Generic helpers that can be used in any other module – no dependencies